labcodes/django-react-boilerplate/README.md

 - for python dependencies, use `poetry add name_of_the_dependency` to install and add it to the requirements (`pyproject.toml`);
 - to update python dependencies, run `poetry update`;
-- for js dependencies, we're using nvm and yarn, so be sure to run `nvm use` before running `npx yarn add name_of_the_dependency` or, if it's a development-only dependency, `npx yarn add name_of_the_dependency -D`.
+- for js dependencies, we're using nvm and npm, so be sure to run `nvm use` before running `npm install name_of_the_dependency` or, if it's a development-only dependency, `npm install name_of_the_dependency -D`.

 ## Postinstall